Overview of jQuery Ajax Methods

 - Utilities

-I think now you have much basic knowledge about jQuery, so let’s come to the meaning of AJAX.
+I think you have a lot of basic knowledge of jQuery, so let’s come to the meaning of AJAX.
 Ajax stands for asynchronous javascript and XML( extensive markup language ).
-Ajax is the simplest and easiest way to create dynamic web pages.
-Ajax just says us that exchange data without refreshing the web page.
-It means that we can exchange a small amount of data with the server without refreshing the page, or in other words, we can say ajax update the webpage without reloading the page.
-In classic web pages, they need to reload the whole page if they want to exchange data with the server or update the web page.
-Let us discuss in short how does it work.
+Ajax simplifies and provides the easiest way to create dynamic web pages.
+Ajax enables us to exchange data without refreshing the web page.
+It means that we can exchange a small amount of data with the server without refreshing the page; in other words, we can say Ajax updates the webpage without reloading the page.
+In classic web pages, they need to fill the whole page to exchange data with the server or update the web page.
+Let us discuss, in short, how it works.

-So basically, what happens, whenever an event occurs browser creates an XMLHttpRequest object and sends an HttpRequest to the server.
-Then the server process this HTTPRequest and create a response, and send data back to the browser.
+So basically, whenever an event occurs, the browser creates an XMLHttpRequest object and sends an HttpRequest to the server.
+Then the server processes this HTTPRequest creates a response, and sends data back to the browser.
 Now, the browser process the returned data using javascript and update the page content.

-So after understanding both of these terms, now it’s time to discuss the topic.
-So what is jQuery ajax? jQuery provides many methods that help in ajax server-side updating of web pages.
-The syntax for jQuery ajax is jQuery.ajax( url [, settings ]), where URL is a string from which a request is sent.
+So after understanding both of these terms, it’s time to discuss the topic.
+So what is jQuery Ajax? jQuery provides many methods that help in Ajax server-side updating of web pages.
+The syntax for jQuery ajax is jQuery.ajax( url [, settings ]), where the URL is a string from which a request is sent.
 The setting is the type of plain object.
-The jQuery ajax methods just provides some valuable resourceful functionality to the ajax in jQuery.
-An ajax has an url and an option like this :
+The jQuery ajax methods provide valuable, resourceful functionality to the ajax in jQuery.
+An Ajax has an url and an option like this :

 $.ajax(url);